Gravitational effects in macroscopic quantum systems: a first-principles analysis: Introduction

 Experiments with gravitating quantum systems may provide significant insights about gravity.
 To this end, we must first understand the predictions made by the default theory of such systems, namely the quantisation of the weak gravity limit of GR.
 In this paper, we map out difficulties in providing such predictions, and we propose what we believe to be the most natural solution.

 Our main results are the following.

 1. In appropriate gauges, the quantisation of linearised gravity interacting with matter leads to a non-relativistic quantum field theory (QFT) with non-local interactions for the Newtonian gravity limit.
 This QFT description accounts for gravity-induced entanglement experiments, and it allows for the demonstration that no true gravitational degrees of freedom are involved.
 The latter are decoupled from this level of description.
-This analysis provides a definitive demonstration that it is impossible to make any claims about the classical or quantum nature of gravity from experiments in this regime.
+This implies that no experimental proof of quantum gravity is possible with the currently proposed experiments.
+Any convincing experimental proof would require access, direct or indirect, to the true degrees of freedom.

 2. We constructed operators for the spacetime metric that, in principle, could allow us to analyze fundamental issues like light-cone fluctuations or indefinite causal order in macroscopic quantum systems.
-We showed that these operators lead to different predictions in different gauges.
-We conclude that quantisation via gauge fixing leads to an ambiguous spacetime description {\em even in the Newtonian regime}.
+However, these operators are constructed in a gauge-dependent way.
+In general, quantization via gauge fixing leads to an ambiguous spacetime description {\em even in the Newtonian regime}.

 3. The root of the problem above is the conflict between the symmetry of general covariance and quantum theory.
 This incompatibility is an aspect of the infamous {\em problem of time} in quantum gravity \cite{Isham92, Kuchar92, Anderson17}.
 We show here (Sec.
 4) that this problem persists even in the weak gravity regime.
 However, this difficulty is also an opportunity for the experimentalist: our analysis implies that proposed solutions to the problem of time can be tested in macroscopic quantum systems.